-Students who are successful in their appeal and can reach good standing in one term will be placed on Financial Aid Probation and their aid will be reinstated for that payment period/term.
+Students who are successful in their appeal and can reach good standing in one term, aid will be reinstated for one payment period/term.
 The Office of Financial Aid will review the student's record at the end of the semester to determine the outcome for future semesters.
-At the conclusion of the term, the student must be meeting the school's SAP standard in order to qualify for further financial aid.

 At the conclusion of the term, the student must be meeting the school's SAP standard in order to qualify for further financial aid.